← Insights from Philippine History

 What the long silence and the brothers at the strait together let us say:

-• The shift from tributary diplomacy to private-merchant trade explains the documentary silence without requiring polity collapse.
+• The shift from tributary diplomacy to private-merchant trade plausibly explains the documentary silence without requiring polity collapse.

 This is what closes out the polity’s own historical existence.
 What happens next — what the polity becomes in the historiography of the next four centuries — is the question Episode 5 takes up.
 Because the polity’s afterlife in modern Filipino historical memory is a separate story from its actual five-century run, and the gap between the two is what a fifth episode is for.